This Generation's Jargon

 The most widely (and accurately) recognized jargon is "bae" (nearly 87 percent).
 Considering the slang word means "before anyone else," this piece of jargon has risen above generational slang and is widely recognized by almost everyone surveyed.

 Like "bae," "on fleek" was correctly recognized by almost 86 percent of respondents, and "done" by 84 percent of participants.
 "On fleek" allegedly originated in 2014 from Vine to describe well-manicured eyebrows, but today, it remains a widely recognized colloquialism.
+(You might even hear it being used in some of the nation's most stylish and comfortable assisted living communities.)

 The least recognized pieces of jargon are "snatched" (identified correctly by less than 7 percent), "dead" (about 29 percent), and "extra" (around 32 percent).